rollerworks/search/Resources/doc/overview.rst

 The input component provides the input to use for filtering, only fields present in the FieldSet will be used.

-Filtering can be provided using an PHP Array or the special *FilterQuery language*.
+Filtering can be provided using an PHP Array or the special :doc:`FilterQuery language </input/filter_query>`.

-For more information the FilterQuery language see :doc:`/input/filter_query`

 Formatter
 ~~~~~~~~~

-An formatter formats the given input by applying common operations like validation,
+The formatter formats the given input by applying common operations like validation,
 normalisation, etc.

-The default Formatter (ModifierFormatter) works by performing registered modifiers on the input.
+The default Formatter (ModifierFormatter) works by performing registered
+modifiers on the provided input.

 An modifier must implement the
 ``Rollerworks\Bundle\RecordFilterBundle\Formatter\Modifier\ModifierInterface``.

 For inspiration of creating your own Modifier look at one of the modifiers provided by the bundle,
-and register it as Service tagged "rollerworks_record_filter.formatter_modifier"
+and register it as Service tagged "rollerworks_record_filter.formatter_modifier" with
 an priority (the lower the later its performed).

-List provided of modifiers.

 +-------------------+--------------------------------------------------------------------------------------------------------+-----------+
 | Name              | Description                                                                                            | Priority  |